PhasorFlow: A Python Library for Unit Circle Based Computing: Method

 \subsection{Variational Phasor Circuit (VPC)}

-The Variational Phasor Circuit (VPC) extends the Phasor Circuit model to machine learning by introducing trainable parameters.
-The VPC architecture is directly analogous to Variational Quantum Circuits (VQCs) \cite{benedetti2019parameterized, cerezo2021variational} and parameterized quantum circuits \cite{schuld2020circuit}, but operates deterministically on classical hardware.
+The Variational Phasor Circuit (VPC) extends the Phasor Circuit model to supervised machine learning by introducing trainable parameters.
+The VPC architecture is directly analogous to Variational Quantum Circuits (VQCs) \cite{benedetti2019parameterized, cerezo2021variational} but operates deterministically on classical hardware.